bjfer/blog/content/posts/intro-fusesoc.md

 ## The project core file {#the-project-core-file}

-The last core file, `applications.core` uses the previous two as dependencies, and each target defines a bit file that integrates a different application, i.e. a collection of source files for specific data processing.
+The last core file, `applications.core`, uses the previous two as dependencies, and each target defines a bit file that integrates a different application, i.e. a collection of source files for specific data processing.

 ```yaml
 CAPI=2: